 You need to keep a record of everything business-related that comes in and out; a simple excel spreadsheet can keep track all your income/outgoings.
 Make sure you keep all invoices and receipts that are

 If you are looking to use something a bit more advanced than spreadsheets which will make doing your tax return FAR easier I recommend using FreeAgent which lets you mark your income and expenses as the year goes on and then you can submit it through the software straight to HMRC!
 It’s a HUGE time saver and even though it costs money you would, of course, include it as a business expense.
+It doesn’t matter if you make your money from mystery shopping or using zero spread brokers, everything needs to be declared with HMRC.

 Self Employed Expenses